-75 minutes later, I was standing on a glacier at the Lake George National Natural Landmark.
-The landmark is some 700′ thick which is continually in motion doing glacier-like-things…
+A short 20 minute flight from the Alpine Air heliport you can see (and land on) a glacier at the Lake George National Natural Landmark.
+The glacier is some 700′ thick which is continually in motion doing glacier-like-things…

 Visiting Alaska during the warmer months would make rational sense.
 I [personally] couldn’t imagine living or traveling there with extremely short days and the bitter cold of winter.
 Overall, I was very impressed with Alaska; Everywhere you look, there was natural beauty and untouched landscapes – a photographer’s dream.